Accounts: Rename administrator account

 Policy conflict considerations

 This policy setting can be configured by using the Group Policy Management Console (GPMC) to be distributed through Group Policy Objects (GPOs).
-If this policy isn't contained in a distributed GPO, this policy can be configured on the local device by using the Local Security Policy snap-in.
+If this policy is not contained in a distributed GPO, this policy can be configured on the local computer by using the Local Security Policy snap-in.

 This section describes how an attacker might exploit a feature or its configuration, how to implement the countermeasure, and the possible negative consequences of countermeasure implementation.

-The Administrator account exists on all versions Windows 10 for desktop editions.
-If you rename this account, it's slightly more difficult for unauthorized persons to guess this privileged user name and password combination.
-Beginning with Windows Vista, the person who installs the operating system specifies an account that is the first member of the Administrator group and has full rights to configure the computer so this countermeasure is applied by default on new installations.
-If a device is upgraded from a previous version of Windows, the account with the name administrator is retained with all the rights and privileges that were defined for the account in the previous installation.
+The Administrator account exists on all computers that run the Windows Server 2008 R2, Windows Server 2008, Windows Server 2003, Windows 2000 Server, or Windows XP Professional operating systems.
+If you rename this account, it is slightly more difficult for unauthorized persons to guess this privileged user name and password combination.
+Beginning with Windows Vista, the person who installs the operating system specifies an account that is the first member of the Administrator group and has full rights to configure the computer.
+The account cannot have the name Administrator, so this countermeasure is applied by default on new Windows Vista and Windows 7 installations.
+If a computer is upgraded from a previous version of Windows to Windows Vista or Windows 7, the account with the name Administrator is retained with all the rights and privileges that were defined for the account in the previous installation.

-The built-in administrator account can't be locked out, regardless of how many times an attacker might use a bad password.
-This capability makes the administrator account a popular target for brute-force attacks that attempt to guess passwords.
+The built-in Administrator account cannot be locked out, regardless of how many times an attacker might use a bad password.
+This capability makes the Administrator account a popular target for brute-force attacks that attempt to guess passwords.
 The value of this countermeasure is lessened because this account has a well-known SID, and there are non-Microsoft tools that allow authentication by using the SID rather than the account name.
-Therefore, even if you rename the Administrator account, an attacker could launch a brute-force attack by using the SID to sign in.
+Therefore, even if you rename the Administrator account, an attacker could launch a brute-force attack by using the SID to log on.

 Specify a new name in the Accounts: Rename administrator account setting to rename the Administrator account.

 You must provide users who are authorized to use this account with the new account name.
-(The guidance for this setting assumes that the Administrator account wasn't disabled.)
+(The guidance for this setting assumes that the Administrator account was not disabled.)